We currently run fully funded Cognitive Behavioural Therapy (CBT) groups between 8 and 13 weeks to help towards improving wellbeing.

 The CBT groups are short term and can help you to deal with symptoms you are currently experiencing.

 CBT is a short-term therapy which has been shown to be effective in the treatment of many emotional difficulties.
 For example, the treatment of anxiety disorders (such as panic, agoraphobia and social anxiety).
 They can also help in the treatment of depression, obsessive-compulsive disorder, post-traumatic stress disorder, bipolar disorder and psychosis.

-During the programme you will be discovering a great deal about yourself, especially about how you think and act when you feel negative or down and, with help from your therapist, how your problems and worries can be helped by learning and applying some straight-forward techniques for resolution.
+During the programme you will discover a great deal about yourself.
+In particular about how you think and act when you feel negative or down.
+With help from your therapist, you will understand how your problems and worries can be helped.
+You will learn and apply some straight-forward techniques for resolution.

 Please call us on 01223 357221 to come in for an initial meeting.